 Lexus ES Overview

-Lexus ultimately hurt the ride comfort and made the controls overly complex when it redesigned the ES.
+Lexus ultimately hurt the ride comfort and made the controls overly complex with the current ES.
 In our tests, the powerful 3.5-liter V6 and six-speed automatic got a good 25-mpg overall.
 The ride is on the stiff side and is made worse with the optional 18-inch wheels.
 Handling is sound but unexceptional.
-Inside, the quiet cabin looks good at first, but cheap touches are apparent.
-The control interface is distracting and convoluted unless you skip the navigation system.
+Inside, the quiet cabin looks good at first, but some cheap touches are apparent.
+The control interface is distracting and convoluted.
 The hybrid is more appealing, thanks to its combination of size and luxury, and class-leading 36-mpg overall and 44 on the highway in our tests.
-But a Camry provides much of the same for less money.
+But a Toyota Camry provides much of the same for less money.